-The goal of the Umoja Social Enterprise programme is to generate new, financially sustainable forms of impact for the Umoja centre and create meaningful employment opportunities for our graduates to empower our youth to break the cycle of poverty.
+The goal of the Umoja Social Enterprise Programme is to generate new, financially sustainable forms of impact for the Umoja Centre, create meaningful employment opportunities for our graduates and to empower our youth to break the cycle of poverty.
 We do this by working at the intersection of profit and purpose.

 The non-commercial benefits of producing and selling sanitary pads are numerous.
 We (a) provide sanitary pads to women on low incomes, (b) address educational inequality for girls and women (c) build networks with other NGOs who act as distributors, (d) provide stable, formal employment for women, with a focus on Umoja’s beneficiaries and (e) raise awareness of the Umoja brand.